MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 Returns whether the widget should grab focus when it is clicked with the mouse.
 See `gtk_widget_set_focus_on_click()`.

-Returns: `1` if the widget should grab focus when it is clicked with the mouse.

     method gtk_widget_get_focus_on_click ( --> Int  )

 [[gtk_] widget_] set_can_default